Professor Steffen Lehmann

 - Architectural responses to urban heat stress and sea-level rise

-- Ideas-driven concepts for the resource-efficient city: eg. infill using modular prefabrication
+- Ideas-driven concepts for the resource-efficient city, with measurable methods

-- Fast growing cities in the Asia-Pacific region.
+- City leadership for fast growing cities, especially in the Asia-Pacific region.

 In my research I aim to focus on practical application to enhance the conditions for urban design strategies and decision-making under uncertainty; combining ongoing research into sustainable design, construction methods and end-user driven system integration.